koseven/koseven.ga/README.md

 ## Website

-This Website uses Jekyll, as it is nativley supported by GitHub Pages.
-Every time somone pushes into this repository the page will be re-generated.
+This Website uses Jekyll, as it is natively supported by GitHub Pages.
+Every time someone pushes into this repository the page will be re-generated.

 ## About Koseven